krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 Let's now examine the evolution of this law through its various generalizations.

-## Version 1: Dr. Little proves the law
+## 1961: Dr. Little proves the law

-In 1961, Dr. John Little, at the MIT Sloan School, gave the first mathematical proof of this empirical relationship.
-His proof method used the most widely accepted framework for analyzing these problems: queueing theory, developed decades earlier to model congestion in telephone exchanges.
+Dr. John Little, at the MIT Sloan School, gave the first mathematical proof [@little1961] of this empirical relationship in 1961.
+His proof method was based on the dominant paradigm for analyzing such problems at the time: queueing theory, developed decades earlier to model congestion in telephone exchanges.

+Queueing theory is built on a foundation of probabilistic models of arrival and service processes that describe how items enter, wait in, and depart from the system.
+Most theoretical results depend on specific assumptions about how these stochastic processes behave.
+These assumptions not only model randomness, but also make it possible to prove results that apply across broad classes of queueing systems.

 The precise result he proved was the following: